johntrimble/johntrimble.github.io/_tabs/about.md

 order: 4
 ---

-Hi, I’m **John Trimble** — a software engineer, tech lead, and long-time student of machine learning.
+Hi, I’m **John Trimble** — a machine learning engineer and tech lead.

-With nearly two decades of experience building software systems, I’ve spent my career designing, developing, and scaling resilient infrastructure.
-I currently lead development of the **CNDB Autoscaler** at [DataStax](https://www.datastax.com/), a critical component of the **Astra DB serverless platform**.
-My work sits at the intersection of distributed systems, observability, and automated decision-making — and I love that.

-My path here has spanned many phases: from shipping resilient backend systems, to architecting Kubernetes operators, to forecasting CPU usage from live production metrics.
-Along the way, I’ve built internal tools like *Dornick*, contributed to open source (e.g. [cass-operator](https://github.com/datastax/cass-operator)), and worked closely with both core database teams and frontline support.
+With nearly two decades of experience, I've spent my career designing, developing, and scaling software systems.
+My journey here has included many phases: from shipping resilient backend systems, to architecting Kubernetes operators, to forecasting CPU usage from live production metrics.
+Along the way, I’ve built internal tools, contributed to open source (e.g. [cass-operator](https://github.com/datastax/cass-operator)), and engaged stakeholders across the board—product, customers, support, and multiple engineering disciplines—to align on goals and deliver results.

-I'm currently focused on building tools that combine **data, models, and automation** — systems that watch themselves, adapt to new workloads, and scale with user needs.
+I currently lead autoscaling for [Astra DB Serverless](https://docs.datastax.com/en/astra-db-serverless/index.html), where we create self-driving systems—powered by data, models, and automation—that monitor themselves, adapt to changing workloads, and scale to meet user needs.

----

-## What You'll Find Here

-This site is my home on the internet.
-It's a place where I:

-- Share technical deep-dives on systems I've built or admired.
-- Write about practical ML applications for real-world systems.
-- Reflect on engineering leadership, reliability, and long-term thinking.
-- Experiment with tools, automation, and ideas that don’t quite fit elsewhere.

 ---